 Holes JA-07-118 to JA-07-121 were drilled to test the northeast extension of the Road Zone and intersected relatively wide intervals of altered and mineralized granite.
-JA-07-122 was drilled between the Road and Apsy Zones, about 500 m south of the Apsy Zone, and intersected 11.9 m between 69.6 m and 81.5 m down hole that returned a gold grade of 1.5 g/t in the quartzite and basal carbonate units.
-This included a higher-grade interval grading 7.9g/t Au over 0.8 m between 69.6 m and 70.4 m down hole.
-Altered granite intersected by this hole also locally returned anomalous gold values in the 500 ppb to 1000 ppb range, thereby confirming exploration potential between the two zones (Harris, 2008).
+JA-07-122 was drilled between the Road and Apsy Zones, about 500 m south of the Apsy Zone, and intersected 11.9 m between 69.6 m and 81.5 m down hole that returned a gold grade of 1.5 g/t gold in the quartzite and basal carbonate units.
+This included a higher-grade interval grading 7.9 g/t gold over 0.8 m between 69.6 m and 70.4 m down hole.
+Altered granite intersected by this hole also locally returned anomalous gold values in the 500 ppb to 1000 ppb gold range, thereby confirming exploration potential between the two zones (Harris, 2008).
+True widths of these intercepts are not specifically reported in associated documentation but are estimated to range between 50% and 70%.

 Holes JA-07-83 to 90 were drilled on the Beaver Dam Zone to locate mineralized cross-structures.
 A fence of holes drilled along the east side of the zone failed to intersect any clearly identifiable cross cutting structures.
 Harris (2008) suggested that intense fracturing and brecciation along the Apsy Cove-Cobbler Head Faults may tend to mask cross structures in this area.
-JA-07-88 intersected a sulphidized magnetite horizon at the top of the quartzite which returned a gold grade of 4.1g/t over a 4.7 m interval between 62.0 m and 66.7 m down hole (Harris, 2008).
+JA-07-88 intersected a sulphidized magnetite horizon at the top of the quartzite which returned a gold grade of 4.1 g/t gold over a 4.7 m interval between 62.0 m and 66.7 m down hole (Harris, 2008).
+A true width for this intercept is not specifically reported in associated documentation but is estimated to range between 50% and 70%.